dustinpfister/blog_posts/_posts/js-parseint.md

 ## 1 - parseInt basic examples

+Before I get into other ways to go about creating a integer value from a string in javaScript other then parseInt it would be a good idea to first cover the basics of parseInt, and how it works with a range of various examples of string values that might potential be passed to parseInt in a project.
 So for starters lets just take a look at some basic examples of using parseInt.

 ### 1.2 - A basic example of parseInt